 The Office of Accessibility will engage in an interactive process with the student to identify reasonable accommodations.
-The office may request external documentation to establish the presence of a substantially limiting condition and identify its current impact on the student's access to the learning environment.
-A clinical diagnosis is not synonymous with a disability.
-Evidence sufficient to render a clinical diagnosis may not be adequate to determine if an individual is substantially limited in a major life activity.
+Once the student submits the appropriate academic or housing accommodation request form(s), the office may request external documentation to establish the presence of a substantially limiting condition and identify its current impact on the student's access to the learning environment.

 Office of Accessibility Services